iac-factory/parameter/README.md

 - `Parameter.instantiate()`
 - `Parameter.create()`

-to follow an opinionated convention to be used in cloud-related

-Parameters often used during configuration can be a difficult concept to standardize.

 `@iac-factory/parameter` aims to strictly define a naming and constructor convention to ease efforts associated with configuration, while allowing for an easy inheritance pattern to further extend from; examples of applicable extensions include usages with: